alexivkin/SARDELKA/README.md

 Create the backup.schedule that can can contain only one line: `docker syntheticFullBackup 1 /source,/backups`.
 This names backups "docker" and sets a one per day frequency.

-Create the backup.config file that needs to have, at the very least:
+Create the backup.config file with, at the very least, these settings:
 ```
 DIR=/sardelka				# dir where all the scripts and configs are
 BACKUPDESTDIR=/backups 			# backup destination